saltstack/salt-bootstrap/README.rst

 ---------------------------

-The salt-bootstrap script officially supports the distributions outlined in `Salt's Supported Operating Systems`_ document.
+The salt-bootstrap script officially supports the distributions outlined in `Salt's Supported Operating Systems`_ document, except for Solaris and AIX.
 The operating systems listed below should reflect this document but may become out of date.
 If an operating system is listed below, but is not listed on the official supported operating systems document, the level of support is "best-effort".

 Since Salt is written in Python, the packages available from `SaltStack's corporate repository`_ are CPU architecture independent and could be installed on any hardware supported by Linux kernel.